-Credit Quality 2020 2019 2018
+Credit Quality 2021 2020 2019

-Acceptable & OAEM 98.81% 98.93% 99.27%
+Acceptable & OAEM 98.90% 98.81% 98.93%

-Substandard/Doubtful/Loss 1.19% 1.07% 0.73%
+Substandard/Doubtful/Loss 1.10% 1.19% 1.07%

 Total 100.00% 100.00% 100.00%

-The marginal decrease in Acceptable and OAEM percentage of volume can be linked to the increase in the amount of loans that have become distressed.
+The increase in Acceptable and OAEM percentage of volume can be linked to the decrease in the amount of loans that have become distressed.
 Workouts can include payments and paydowns that result in moving the asset back to an acceptable quality or restructuring of the credit.
 The Association recognizes that there may be situations where borrowers need to sell assets to repay debt.
 While the underlying collateral may not be the sole repayment source, in some cases, borrowers have been attempting to sell collateral in order to pay down or liquidate their debt to the Association.